wouterverweirder/touchboard-keyboard/README.md

 # Bare Conductive Touch Board as Keyboard

 Simple keyboard code for the [Bare Conductive Touch Board](http://www.bareconductive.com/shop/touch-board/).
-Touch electrode 0, simulates a keyboard press of the letter Q, etc...
+Touch electrode 0, simulates a keyboard press of the UP key, 1 simulates the DOWN key, etc...

 ![Demo](../../blob/master/touchboard_keyboard.gif?raw=true)

+These are the mappings which are in the sketch:

+Electrode 0: Up Arrow
+Electrode 1: Down Arrow
+Electrode 2: Left Arrow
+Electrode 3: Right Arrow
+Electrode 4: Space
+Electrode 5: w
+Electrode 6: a
+Electrode 7: s
+Electrode 8: d
+Electrode 9: f
+Electrode 10: g
+Electrode 11: q

+These are the values for a QWERTY keyboard layout.
+You might receive different characters depending on your keyboard layout.

 ## Requirements
 * [Arduino](http://arduino.cc/en/Main/Software) 1.5.6 or later